Blended Retirement System

 Under the Blended Retirement System, Army National Guard Soldiers serving on Active Guard Reserve (AGR) or Full Time National Guard Duty (FTNGD) will receive monthly retired pay upon completion of 20 or more years of active federal service, plus the balance of their accumulated Thrift Savings Plan (TSP) accounts.
 For AGR/FTNGD Soldiers who do not have 20 years of active federal service but have 20 years of qualifying service, please visit the Blended Retirement System fact sheet for Army National Guard: Drilling .

 Thrift Savings Plan: DoD will automatically contribute an amount equal to 1% of an Army National Guard Soldier's basic pay or Inactive Duty Pay to the TSP beginning 60 days after they enter active status and continue through their 26th year of service.
-In addition, after a member's second full year of service, DoD will match members' voluntary contributions to their TSP accounts up to an additional 4 percent, bringing the total DoD automatic and matching contributions to 5 percent of basic pay.
-Service members are fully vested in (entitled to) their TSP accounts after the completion of 2 years of service.
+In addition, after a member's second full year of service, DoD will match members' voluntary contributions to their TSP accounts up to an additional 4%, bringing the total DoD automatic and matching contributions to 5% of basic pay.
+Service members are fully vested in (entitled to) their TSP accounts after the completion of two years of service.
 NOTE: Automatic contributions and service matching begins immediately for those who opted-in.

 Continuation Pay: Service members enrolled in the Blended Retirement System will be eligible for Continuation Pay between completion of their 8th year of service but before completion of 12 years of service (time varies depending on guidance published) in return for a service commitment of 4 additional years.
-The amount payable for CY 22 under guidance published by the Secretary of the Army, is 2.5 times the Service member's monthly basic pay for active duty service members, to include Regular Army (RA), AGR and FTNGD.
-Check back later for CY 23 rates.
+The amount payable for CY 23 under guidance published by the Secretary of the Army, is 2.5 times the service member's monthly basic pay for active duty service members, to include Regular Army (RA), AGR and FTNGD.
+Check back later for CY 24 rates.

 Reentry into Service: Service members with less than 12 years of active duty service or 4,320 retirement points as of 31 December 2017 who were released from active duty or active status prior to 1 January 2018 and who return to active duty or active status after 31 December 2018, may opt-in to the Blended Retirement System within 30 days after reentering service.